Canada Post Community Foundation

 About Canada Post Community Foundation

-With five years of fundraising and grants under its belt, the Canada Post Community Foundation is meeting its promise to deliver a brighter future for Canadian children and youth.
-In 2016 The Foundation granted almost $1.2 million in vital support to 125 community organizations across Canada.
+With seven years of fundraising and grants under its belt, the Canada Post Community Foundation is meeting its promise to deliver a brighter future for Canadian children and youth.
+In 2018 The Foundation granted almost $1.2 million in vital support to 112 community organizations across Canada.
 From breakfast programs, anti-bullying initiatives, camps for children living with serious illnesses, early literacy programs, crisis lines, health programs, recreational programs or special education programs, each program supported helps that community with their most vital resource—their children.

-Over the past five years, the Foundation has allocated over $5 million to some 440 projects.
-Applications from registered charities, school programs or community organizations are invited annually for funding of projects consistent with the Foundation’s objective to provide support for initiatives that benefit children.
+Over the past seven years, the Foundation has allocated over $7 million to some 660 projects.
+Applications from registered charities, school programs or community organizations are invited annually for funding of projects consistent with the Foundation's objective to provide support for initiatives that benefit children.

 Canada Post provides administrative support for the Foundation and facilitates fundraising activities.
 The Foundation's Trust Deed stipulates no more than 8% of funds raised for the Foundation may be used to cover overhead costs, though typically less than 4% of funds raised are used by the Foundation to support its work.